DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 6.md

 sidebar_position: 6
 ---

-Recall the `World` resource and `Country` struct from Lesson 4 and 905? let's use in this lesson.
+Remember the `World` resource and `Country` struct from Lesson 4 and 5? let's use in this lesson.

 ### World Resource with Country Details